Frequently Asked Questions About Public Transportation

 How do I apply for a subsidized T-pass?

-You can apply for your T-pass by going to the T-pass web site at https://commuting.mit.edu.
+You can apply for your T-pass through Atlas.

 Faculty and Staff: Only faculty and staff who have payroll deductions and do not have a full-time parking permit can apply for a subsidized T-pass.